MicrosoftDocs/memdocs/windows-365/link/join-microsoft-entra.md

 - tier2
 ---

-# Join Windows 365 Link to Microsoft Entra
+# Allow joining Windows 365 Link to Microsoft Entra

 As the first step in setting up your organization's environment to support Windows 365 Link, you must allow Windows 365 Link devices to [join Microsoft Entra](/entra/identity/devices/concept-directory-join).